programminghistorian/jekyll/lessons/naive-bayesian.md

 probability to be comfortable with that kind of thinking, it may not provide the easiest avenue to grasping how a Naive Bayesian classifier works.
 Instead, let's look at the classifier in a more procedural manner.
-(Meanwhile, here's [an explanation of Bayes' rule and conditional probabilities][] that does a very nice job and is also a good read.)
+(Meanwhile, if you prefer, you can check out [an explanation of Bayes' rule and conditional probabilities][] that does a very nice job and is also a good read.)

 #### Understanding Naive Bayesian classification using a generative story